Custom metrics

 custom_metric.submit_values(data=data, model_id="6444482e5583f6ee2e572265")

-Use a dry run for test uploads (without saving metric data on the DR side), this option is disabled by default:
+Use a dry run to test uploads without saving metric data in DataRobot.
+This option is disabled by default.

 custom_metric.submit_values(data=data, dry_run=True)

-To send data for a given segment, it must be specified as follow, more than one segment can be specified:
+To send data for a given segment, it must be specified as follows.
+Note that more than one segment can be specified.

 segments = [{"name": "custom_seg", "value": "baz"}]